Sti2nd/sti2nd.github.io/_posts/2020-05-16-shortcomings-of-ms-teams.md

 ## Bad keyboard shortcuts and no custom shortcuts

-From the beginning when my company switched to Teams, I missed the keyboard shortcuts.
+From the beginning when my company switched to Teams, I missed the keyboard shortcuts from Slack.
 As a developer I am used to keyboard shortcuts; I have actually started to love keyboard shortcuts, and I am using them more and more.
 MS Teams does have keyboard shortcuts, but they differ from the other communication apps, and there are no option to customise them.
 Learning different keyboard shortcuts for all the different software I use, is simply not feasible!

 Luckily for us today, many programs have adopted the same keyboard shortcuts! ❤ Copy and paste is perhaps the most famous example of functionality that transcends most programs, and they almost always have the same keyboard shortcuts: `CTRL + C` and `CTRL + V`.
 Some of the reason that they have been "standardized", is probably because the operating systems offer this functionality with the corresponding keybinding.
 So any app that utilises the OS' built in copy-paste will also probably use the OS' keybindings for those features.
 Now Teams, of course, utilises the OS' keybindings for the simple universal features.
 However, Teams is built on another infrastructure called [Electron](https://www.electronjs.org/), and it has decided to override numerous keybindings from Electron!